90 minutes approx (no interval)

 Welcome to our experiment – expect good acting, some subtext, and a lot of lip-syncing!

-A Bristol Old Vic Theatre School Production
+Presented by Bristol Old Vic Theatre School and Bristol Old Vic.

 It’s fantastic to take to the stage of the Bristol Old Vic and work with Sally Cookson again; nothing compares to the feeling of being in the room together and making work.
 The past year has obviously been a challenging time for those completing their training and entering an industry that has faced such an existential threat – and this makes our version of The Three Seagulls so personal, poignant and, ultimately, life-affirming.
 We’ve a sensational cohort of actors and technical students ensuring this return to live in-person theatre is well worth the wait.’
 Jenny Stephens